tksmiki/interaction_Jacobian/README.md

-# interaction_Jacobian
+## interaction_Jacobian

-## Rnotebook html version is available here.
+### Files for reproducing our results are available here.

+### The following file would be a conceptual summary diagram for our study